 Revolut, the UK-based challenger bank, is launching a new card aimed at wealthier millennials who do a lot of business travelling and want to take advantage of a whole host of attractive benefits.

-In addition, Metal customers will benefit from free international money transfers, unlimited foreign exchange, along with overseas travel insurance that covers areas like health, dental, and flight delays.
+In addition, Metal customers will benefit from free international money transfers and unlimited foreign exchange, along with overseas travel insurance that covers areas like health, dental and flight delays.
 Mastercard is Revolut’s partner for the new card.

 Revolut’s founder and CEO Nik Storonsky, who used to be a trader for Lehman Brothers, promises “much more to come” like commission-free trading and cheaper access to airport lounges.

 Storonsky is candid when he explains that Revolut Metal has been launched in a bid to generate additional revenue as the business, which was launched in July 2015 and broke even in March this year, prepares to launch its own commission-free trading platform and expand into North America and Asia later this year.

 Customers will receive up to 1% cashback on all card transactions made outside of the EEA, as well as 0.1% on those made inside the UK and the EEA.
 Customers can receive the cashback in one of the 25 supported fiat currencies, including American and Canadian dollars, Indian rupees, Israeli shekels, or one of five cryptocurrencies including bitcoin.